Skip to content

 English 3713 is by permission only.
 Students who wish to apply should e-mail a one-page application letter detailing class standing, past English experience, and any other writing/ editorial experience with Ellen Litman (ellen.litman@uconn.edu) by the end of October 7th.
 Interviews (either in person or via Webex, depending on your preference) will be arranged during the October advising period.

-Please familiarize yourself with the magazine (you can find our past issues at the UConn Bookstore in Storrs Center or by visiting the Creative Writing Offices in AUST 146, 147, and 142) and review the job descriptions for our available positions:
+Please familiarize yourself with the magazine (you can find our past issues at the UConn Bookstore in Storrs Center or by visiting the Creative Writing Offices in AUST 146, 147.

 Want to Contribute?